nekename/OpenDeck/README.md

 		- Windows: `%appdata%\opendeck\logs\`
 		- macOS: `~/Library/Logs/opendeck/`
 - When trying to run plugins built for Windows (which are the majority of plugins) on Linux or macOS, please ensure you have the latest version of Wine (and Wine Mono) installed on your system.
-- If your device isn't showing up, ensure you have the correct permissions to access it, and that you have restarted OpenDeck since connecting it.
+- If your device isn't showing up, ensure you have the correct permissions to access it (e.g. on Linux, installing udev subsystem rules and restarting your system), and that you have restarted OpenDeck since connecting it.

 ### Support forums